erfianugrah/markov-mail/docs/DATASETS.md

 # Output: test-dataset-YYYY-MM-DD.csv
 ```

-**⚠️ Warning:** Synthetic data is only for testing.
-Don't use for production models.
+Warning: Synthetic data is for testing only - don't use for production models.

 ---